OpenTermsArchive/docs/content/collections/reference/metadata.md

 {{< configOption
     name="description"
     type="string"
-    description="Detailed description of the collection"
+    description="Detailed description of the collection."
     example=`The **Platform Governance Archive** (PGA) collection tracks the terms of major global social media services.

 This data is maintained and analysed by the [Platform Governance Archive](https://www.platformgovernancearchive.org/) at the Universität Bremen's [Center for Media Communication and Information Research (ZeMKI)](https://www.uni-bremen.de/zemki).